jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/02-Population-Points.md

 ### II.
 Adding your custom style

-1. To load the style that you created in the part 1, you need to go to go your Mapbox Studio account and copy the Style URL forthe map you mase last lab:
+1. To load the style that you created in the part 1, you need to go to go your Mapbox Studio account and copy the Style URL for the map you made last lab:

     <p align="center">
         <img src="../Opioid-Tutorial/Images/mapstyle.gif">